robxx/effective-dollop/README.md

-# LLM experiments
+# Offline LLM experiments

+### code.py

+Ask a model for help with code and get a streamed, syntax highligted reply.

+`uvicorn code:app`

 ### server.py

-Explanation and documentation coming soon!
+A simple web ui to chat with open source models.

 `uvicorn server:app`